-Our allergy and asthma specialists encourage patients to be vigilant with asthma monitoring and to follow their action plan.
-In the beginning of the school year, this can be especially important.
-Allergens and germs have all come together and produces a common cold extravaganza.
+Our allergy and asthma specialists encourage patients to be vigilant with asthma monitoring and to follow their action plans.
+At the beginning of the school year, this can be especially important.
+Allergens and germs have all come together and produced a common cold extravaganza.
 This can also be a busy time of the year which can make it easier to forget medications etc. By sticking to the action plan, it can help to prevent any emergencies.

 Be Involved in the School

 From volunteering in the classroom to joining PTA, it’s important to be involved in your child’s school.
 As you become familiar with the school community and your child’s surroundings, it will help you to feel safer and more confident when you send your child to school.
 This creates good relationships and can also help keep your child safe.

 In 2013, children with asthma aged 5-17 missed 13.8 million days of school per year.
 By being prepared, it will give you peace of mind and make it easier to send your child to school.
 It will help them stay in school and help keep them on track with their education.

 Everything in the article is based on a child that has asthma under control.
 If you believe that asthma or allergies aren’t under control, schedule an appointment with our allergist or asthma specialists today.

 Colorado ENT & Allergy is the regional leader in Colorado Springs for ear, nose, throat, and allergy care, providing a full range of the highest-quality, patient-centered services.
 Please Contact Us Today for a Consultation.
 Pediatric ENTs will be happy to answer all your questions.